stewones/firetask/content/en/index.md

   - Tailwind 3+
 ---

-> Clean, easy to use and bootstrap-friendly starter kit for Ionic Angular applications.
+Clean, easy to use and bootstrap-friendly starter kit for Ionic Angular applications built upon Firebase.

 ## Stack